 Musk has described the event as aimed at recruiting workers, and engineers on stage attended a technical audience.
 They detailed the process by which Tesla designed robotic hands and used crash simulator technology to test the robot’s ability to fall flat on its face without breaking.

-Musk, who has spoken before about the risks of artificial intelligence, said the massive deployment of robots had the potential to “transform civilization” and create “a future of abundance, a future without poverty.”
+Musk, who has spoken before regarding the risks of artificial intelligence, said the massive deployment of robots had the potential to “transform civilization” and create “a future of abundance, a future without poverty.”
 But he said he believed it was important for Tesla shareholders to have a role in investigating the company’s efforts.

 “If I go crazy, they can fire me,” Musk said.
 “This is important.”